prettygreenplants/prettygreenplants.com/README.md

 ----------------

-Every night, there is cronjob which calls the backup container defined in `docker-compose-maintainace-prod.yml` to backup the database to `/var/www/backup/prettygreenplants` (TODO for files).
-The backup file is then used by the syncontent script to fetch from cloud and restore locally or to setup on a new cloud server.
+Every night, there is cronjob which calls the backup container defined in `docker-compose-maintainace-prod.yml` to backup the database to `/var/www/backup/prettygreenplants/db` and another one to backup files (`Data/Logs` and `Data/Persistent`) to `/var/www/backup/prettygreenplants/files`.

+The backup db file is then used by the syncontent script to fetch from cloud and restore locally or to setup on a new cloud server.
 To restore on the new cloud, run:

 ```bash
 docker-compose -f docker-compose-maintainance-prod.yml run --rm restore
 ```

+Syncontent script fetch files directly from Neos document root and not taking from the backup as the db.

+The third cronjob is to sync both the file and db backup to Amazon S3 bucket `pgp-website-backup` so make sure that bucket is manually created on S3.

-There is another cronjob for cleaning up backup files that are older than specified period.
+The last cronjob is for cleaning up backup files/directories (both file and db backup) that are older than specified period.
 See `rotate.sh.j2` ansible template in `backup` role.

 SSL & Redirection
 -----------------